 The cold winter months are finally beginning to fade, which means that warmer weather—and the al fresco dining that comes with it—is right around the corner.
 As the days get longer, you're probably starting to think about restaurant patio ideas that can draw a summer-loving crowd to your eatery in the coming months.
 Luckily, we've got you covered.

-Now is the perfect time to start planning how you’ll offer the same dining experience in an outdoor dining space.
+Now is the perfect time to plan how you’ll offer an irresistible dining experience in an outdoor dining space.
 These 8 ideas, tips, and tricks will help create an outdoor dining area you and your guests will love.

-The COVID-19 pandemic taught us that a restaurant doesn't need an actual patio to offer outdoor dining.
+The truth is a restaurant doesn't need an actual patio to offer outdoor dining.
 Anywhere you can fit tables and seating can work—a side yard, a back alley, even a rooftop patio, if one is available at your restaurant.

 But not all restaurants have outdoor space, and that's OK!
 Luckily, you can still offer guests the opportunity to dine in the sunny summer weather.
 Open up doors and windows, or, if you can, install garage doors that allow you to create a transitional, indoor-outdoor space that brings the fresh air right into your existing dining room.

-If your restaurant doesn't already have a dedicated outdoor space and you're planning to get creative and add one this spring or summer, be sure to check and follow all local laws and regulations.
+If your restaurant doesn't already have a dedicated outdoor space and you're planning to add one this spring or summer, be sure to check and follow all local laws and regulations.
 Some things to consider are:

 Answering these questions early allows you to better define what your outdoor space will look like and understand how you can use it to appeal to guests.